www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.md

 and then summed up together,
 like it was done on the second level.

-There is only one node on the first level and this node does not have any parent nodes, so the calculation is done.
-The result is the rating calculated for the last node without any parents, because it represents all constraint of the problem.

 ![Constraint Tree](/net/splitcells/gel/test/functionality/n-queen-problem/constraint.tree.defiance.cost.svg)

+There is only one node on the first level and this node does not have any parent nodes, so the calculation is complete.
+The result is the rating calculated for the last node without any parents, because it represents all constraints of the problem.
 ### Complete Rating Calculation
 > Now we target the moon.